Licensed. Bonded.

 Workers’ Compensation

-Surety bond on file with the AZ ROC
+Bond on file with the AZ ROC for every project we take on

 Every Credential, Fully Explained

-Below is a plain-language explanation of each credential TJC Remodeling holds, what it covers, and why it matters for your project and your home.
+A plain-language breakdown of each credential TJC Remodeling holds, what it covers, and why it matters for your project and your home.

 Arizona ROC Contractor License

-Issued by the Arizona Registrar of Contractors • State of Arizona
+Issued by the Arizona Registrar of Contractors • License #327365

 Why This Protects You